JonathanGrossman/mongodb_basics/03_node_query_operators.md

 users_collection.find({}, { projection: { first: 1, _id: 0 } })
 ```

-Finally, if your projection object excplicitly excludes some values and also explicitly includes other values (i.e., one or more keys with a `0` value *and* one or more other keys with a `1` value), MongoDB will return only the fields with the `1` value and also the `_id` field unless you explicitly exclude the `_id` field.
+Finally, if your projection object explicitly excludes some values and also explicitly includes other values (i.e., one or more keys with a `0` value *and* one or more other keys with a `1` value), MongoDB will return only the fields with the `1` value and also the `_id` field unless you explicitly exclude the `_id` field.